givingjar/blog.givingjar.org/_posts/2016-01-27-progress-report-4.md

     new progress report.
 ---

-***Note:** Progress reports will be trimmed back for a while to assess the importance of the extra details in the original reports.
-If you want those details back, ask for them in an email or on social media.*
+> _**Note:** Progress reports will be trimmed back for a while to assess the importance of the extra details in the original reports.
+If you still want those details, ask for them in an email or on social media._

 Progress reports are Giving Jar's way of celebrating *[Success][1]*, reflecting on *[Failure][2]* (and what was learned from it), giving *[Thanks][3]*, and taking a peek at what's *[Up and Coming][4]*.
 Hopefully you will find these progress reports informative.
 As always, all [feedback][5] is welcome!